 One of the often-confusing discussions is around the classification of advertising agencies.
 I don’t mean what they do.
-Media, Creative, Experiential, PR etc. Though that is often confusing too.
+Media, Creative, Experiential, PR etc. However, that is often confusing too.
 I am talking about the process of tiering the agencies.
 A tier one agency as opposed to a tier two or three.
 Conversations with advertisers will become particularly confusing when they say they want a tier-one agency but at a tier-three price.

 I think it is worthwhile defining the common ways agencies are tiered to alleviate some of this confusion.